 - One course in the social sciences that focuses substantially on Latin America or U.S. Latinos (including courses in anthropology, economics, geography, political science, etc.)

-- Four other courses which should be more advanced and more specific in focus
+- Four other courses that should be more advanced and more specific in focus

 - At least one course must be taken at one of the institutions in the Five College consortium other than the student's home campus.